Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 ### Starting the ProfileFragment

-- In the CreateProfileFragment class, create a method called onConfirmClick and make sure that the onClickListener of the confirm Button calls this.
+- In the `CreateProfileFragment` class, create a method called `onConfirmClick` and make sure that the `onClickListener` of the confirm Button calls this.
-    - Create a new Profile object using the TextInputEditText widgets and the profileImageUri class variable.
+    - Create a new `Profile` object using the `TextInputEditText` widgets and the `profileImageUri` class variable.
-    - Get the reference to the navigation controller for navigating to the ProfileFragment (will be created in the next step).
+    - Get the `reference` to the navigation controller for navigating to the `ProfileFragment` (will be created in the next step).
-    - Set up a reference to the ProfileViewModel (which we will create later).
+    - Set up a `reference` to the `ProfileViewModel` (which we will create later).
-    - Create the profile via the ViewModel and navigate to the ProfileFragment.
+    - Create the `profile` via the `ViewModel` and navigate to the `ProfileFragment`.

-``
+`CreateProfileFragment.kt`

 ```kotlin
 ...